Choosing between Instantly and Apollo for your outbound sales often comes down to these five questions:

 The data gap widens as deals get bigger

+Instantly's database of 450M+ contacts is built for lead discovery inside its outreach workflow.
+You search, find an email, verify it, and push it into a campaign from one interface.
 The platform uses waterfall enrichment across 5+ providers to maximize email coverage.
 That workflow works well for cold email practitioners who need verified emails fast.
-But Instantly acknowledges that its SuperSearch "may not provide the level of deep enrichment and prospecting features that platforms like Apollo or ZoomInfo offer," particularly for behavioral data and intent signals.
+One honest note: Instantly's own blog acknowledges that its SuperSearch "may not provide the level of deep enrichment and prospecting features that platforms like Apollo or ZoomInfo offer," particularly for behavioral data and intent signals.
+The database-size claims also vary across Instantly's own pages (450M on the homepage and pricing; 160M on the B2B lead finder page; 185M on the CRM page), which is worth noting when planning coverage.

 ZoomInfo operates at a different scale.